brajeshwar/brajeshwar.github.io/README.md

 ## TODO

-[] Bring Sass in for the media-querries.
-Don't want to worry about variables.
 [] Fix BG Color (light / dark) for PRE/CODE
 [] Fix Form Color  (light / dark)
 [] Search - Algolia?